Congratulations DMS Class of 2022!

 Opp, AL 36467

-The Diagnostic Medical Sonography Program will be scheduling FREE NON-DIAGNOSTIC OB ULTRASOUNDS for spring semester 2020 on Wednesday afternoons and Thursday mornings (January 22nd - April 9th).
+The Diagnostic Medical Sonography Program will be scheduling FREE NON-DIAGNOSTIC OB ULTRASOUNDS for spring semester 2022 on Wednesday afternoons (March 30th – April 27th).
 Ultrasounds are performed by students in the presence of an ARDMS certified OB sonographer.
-Appointments are first come, first serve, and all participants must have had at least one well baby ultrasound, their doctor's approval, and a signed LBW Doctor Consent Form.
+Appointments are first come, first serve, and all participants must have had at least one well baby ultrasound, their doctor's approval, and a signed LBW Doctor Consent Form prior to the appointment.
 If you are interested please email Mrs. Sierra Brown.
 Consent Forms may be available upon request at your doctor's office or printed from this web page.

 Diagnostic Medical Sonography (DMS) is a diagnostic procedure that uses high frequency sound waves to create detailed images of the human body.
 Sonographers use state-of-the-art technology to scan patients and obtain images of the abdomen, pelvis, small parts, heart, blood vessels, and fetus to aid in the diagnosis of a disease.
 Sonography is a profession that requires a high degree of independence, judgment, knowledge, maturity, and stamina.
 The diagnostic medical sonographer is a skilled person qualified academically and clinically to perform ultrasound exams while working closely with a qualified Physician and/or Radiologist.
 To create an ultrasound image the sonographer must have an in-depth knowledge of physics, disease processes, human anatomy, and songraphic technique.
 Physicians depend on the sonographer's knowledge to evaluate normal and abnormal images of various organ tissues.
 To work successfully, the sonographer must be a sensitive, caring individual dedicated to helping others.
 The role of ultrasound in medicine is continually growing.
 New applications and imaging equipment are in a constant state of development.
 Its continued growth and development are dependent on highly qualified and well-trained medical sonographers.
 With a current shortage of skilled health care workers, demand is high for sonographers across the country.
 Starting salaries vary greatly from one location to the next.
 Experience, position title, formal education, specializations, and time on the job tend to increase the sonographer's income.

 The Diagnostic Medical Sonography program at Lurleen B. Wallace Community College is a two year Associate in Applied Science Degree program.
-A new DMS class is selected each year to begin the program in the fall term.
-DMS program students continue the program for four consecutive semesters and graduate with a degree at the end of the fall term the following year.
+A new DMS class is selected each year to begin the program in the fall semester.
+DMS program students continue the program for five consecutive semesters and graduate with a degree at the end of the spring semester the following academic year.
 As a CAAHEP accredited program, graduates may become registered through the ARDMS in Abdomen or OB/GYN as early as 60 days prior to graduation.
 This program of study is designed to provide didactic and clinical training in the field of general diagnostic medical sonography (ultrasound).
-Sonographers, also known as Ultrasound Technologists, or Diagnostic Medical Sonographers, use advanced imaging procedures.
-The student will receive training in the fields of acoustic principles and safety, abdominal, obstetrical, gynecologic, and small parts sonography.
-Graduates may have the opportunity to complete an additional semester upon graduation to receive a Vascular Certificate for the practice of Vascular Sonography.
+Sonographers, also known as Ultrasound Technologists, or Diagnostic Medical Sonographers, use state-of-the-art technology to obtain detailed images of the body using high frequency sounds waves.
+The student will receive training in the fields of acoustic principles and safety, abdominal, obstetrical, gynecologic, vascular, cardiac, pediatric, and small parts sonography.

 The sonographer provides patient services in a variety of medical settings in which the physician is responsible for the use and interpretation of ultrasound procedures.
 In assisting physicians in gathering sonographic data, the diagnostic medical sonographer is able to obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results; perform appropriate procedures and record anatomical, pathological, and/or physiological data for interpretation by a physician; record and process sonographic data and other pertinent observations made during the procedure for presentation to the interpreting physician; exercise discretion and judgment in the performance of sonographic services; provide patient education related to medical ultrasound; and promote principles of good health.